krb5/krb5/doc/admin/database.rst

    command will iterate over the database and re-encrypt all keys in the new master key.
-If the database is large and uses DB2, the master KDC will become unavailable while this command runs, but clients should fail over to slave KDCs (if any are present) during this time period.
+If the database is large and uses DB2, the master KDC will become unavailable while this command runs, but clients should fail over to replica KDCs (if any are present) during this time period.
 In release 1.13 and later, you can instead run ``kdb5_util -x unlockiter update_princ_encryption`` to use unlocked iteration; this variant will take longer, but will keep the database available to the KDC and kadmind while it runs.

 #.
 On the master KDC, run ``kdb5_util purge_mkeys`` to clean up the
    old master key.